The Cultural Resources Program Area

 The history of officially preserving historic properties, monuments, archeological sites, and museum displays dates back to the American Antiquities Act of 1906 which authorized the President to declare historic landmarks, historic and prehistoric structures, and other objects of historic or scientific interest, that are situated upon the lands owned or controlled by the Federal Government, to be national monuments.
 It also authorized the Secretaries of the Interior (SOI), Agriculture, and Army to issue permits for the examination of ruins, the excavation of archaeological sites, and the gathering of objects of antiquity upon the lands under their respective jurisdictions.

-It was not until the National Historic Preservation Act (NHPA) of 1966 though that goal of having federal agencies act as responsible stewards of our nation's resources when their actions affect historic properties became law.
+It was not until the National Historic Preservation Act (NHPA) of 1966 that the goal of having federal agencies act as responsible stewards of our nation's resources when their actions affect historic properties became law.
 The NHPA also established the Advisory Council on Historic Preservation (ACHP).
 The ACHP is the only entity with the legal responsibility to encourage federal agencies to factor historic preservation into federal project requirements.
 The ACHP serves as the primary federal policy advisor to the President and Congress; recommends administrative and legislative improvements for protecting our nation's heritage; advocates full consideration of historic values in federal decisionmaking; and reviews federal programs and policies to promote effectiveness, coordination, and consistency with national preservation policies.

 In executing cultural resources responsibilities Federal facilities must often consult with their State Historic Preservation Officer, any potentially impacted Native American groups, and the responsible Department of Interior Bureaus and offices.